hongph85/BandLab_Social/README.md

 - The web app accesses the back end service data and images via Traffic Manager.
 The web app can work in offline mode and continue processing data when online.
 - App service is used like as a backend (Restfull service) which process the posts/comments, store non-image data to the Cosmos database and store the origin image to the blob storage.
 This app is configured to auto scale.
 - Azure Functions used to converting any images to JPEG and output to the storage.
-- Azure Cosmos DB is used to store non-image data.
+- Azure Cosmos DB is used to store non-image data to make sure high throughput and low latency
+- Azure Redis Cache is used with cache-aside pattern to optimize the performance.
 - Blob storage is used to store the origin images and trigger events to the event grid.
+Block blobs are optimized for uploading large amounts of data efficiently
 - Azure Traffic Manager controls the distribution of user traffic for service endpoints in different datacenters in order to deliver a highly responsive and available application.

 ## Roadmap